kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md

 ### §49.53   Eligibility for recording: general requirements.

-\(a\) A conveyance is eligible for recording under this subpart only if, in addition to the requirements of §§49.11, 49.13, and 49.17, the following requirements are met:
+\(a\) A conveyance is eligible for recording under this subpart only if, in addition to the requirements of §[[Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md#§49.11   FAA Aircraft Registry.|§49.11]], 49.13, and 49.17, the following requirements are met:

 \(1\) It affects any aircraft engine, propeller, appliance, or spare part, maintained by or on behalf of an air carrier certificated under 49 U.S.C.
 44705;